Matt Vierling Preview, Player Props: Tigers vs. Cubs

-The Detroit Tigers, including Matt Vierling (.250 slugging percentage in past 10 games, including zero home run), battle starting pitcher Drew Smyly and the Chicago Cubs at Comerica Park, Tuesday at 6:40 PM ET.
+On Wednesday, Matt Vierling (.278 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 1:10 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Cubs.
+He had a one-hit performance in his most recent game (1-for-4) against the Cubs.

 Matt Vierling Game Info & Props vs. the Cubs